Fourier type operators on Orlicz spaces and the role of Orlicz Lebesgue exponents: Introduction

 is finite for every $\alpha\in \nn d$ with $|\alpha|\leqslant [\frac{d}{2}]+1$.
 Then $a(D)$ is continuous on $L^\Phi(\rr d)$. \end{thm}

 In fact, we also obtain H\"ormander's improvement of Mihlin's Fourier multiplier theorem (cf \cite{Ho0}) in the context of Orlicz spaces.
-This result can be found in Section \ref{sec3} (Theorem \ref{Thm:OrlContHormMult}).
+This result can be found in the first part of Section \ref{sec3} (Theorem \ref{Thm:OrlContHormMult}).
 In a similar manner, we obtain continuity results for pseudo-differential operators of order $0$ in Orlicz spaces as well, see Theorem \ref{Thm:OrlContPseudo}.
-Finally, we show a continuity result for a broad class of Fourier integral operators, under a condition on the order of the amplitude (that is, a loss of derivatives and decay), see Theorem \ref{Thm:OrlContSGFIOs}.
+This is an alternative proof to the one which can be achieved by a general analysis of operators on Banach function spaces, see \cite{Ka14}.
+We further extend this set of results showing the continuity on Orlicz spaces of a broad class of Fourier integral operators, under a condition on the order of the amplitude (that is, a loss of derivatives and decay), see Theorem \ref{Thm:OrlContSGFIOs}.

+The second part of Section \ref{sec3} is devoted to introducing a version of (global) wave-front set involving classes of Sobolev spaces modelled on Orlicz spaces, and studying its propagation from data to solutions of some equations.

-Section \ref{sec1} also include investigations of Lebesgue exponents $p_\Phi$ and $q_\Phi$ constructed from the Young function $\Phi$, which are important for the interpolation theorem.
+Section \ref{sec1} also includes investigations of Lebesgue exponents $p_\Phi$ and $q_\Phi$ constructed from the Young function $\Phi$, which are important for the interpolation theorem.
 These parameters were described in \cite{Liu}, where it was claimed that

 In Section \ref{sec1}, we confirm that \eqref{eq:pPhi} is correct, but that neither logical implication of \eqref{eq:qPhi} is correct.
 Instead, other conditions on $\Phi$ are found which characterize $q_\Phi > 1$ (see Proposition \ref{Prop:YounFuncEquivCond}).
 At the same time, we deduce a weaker form of the equivalence \eqref{eq:qPhi} and show that if $q_\Phi > 1$, then there is an equivalent Young function to $\Phi$ which is strictly convex. (see Proposition \ref{Prop:YounFuncEquivCond2}).